computervisionpro/distilbert-goodreads-genre/README.md

 ## Uses

 This finetuned model can be used for text classification.
-It has been trained to classify 8 different genres of text The genres include:
+It has been trained to classify 8 different genres of books / text The genres include:

 - young adult